Functions of Chief Planning Office:

 Telangana State Remote Sensing Applications Centre (TRAC) is an autonomous scientific organization under the Planning Department, Government of Telangana.
 It is the nodal agency for Remote Sensing (RS), Geographic Information Systems (GIS) & Global Positioning System (GPS) applications in Telangana. http://tracgis.telangana.gov.in

-Towards effective planning and development at the grassroot level, the awareness of the assets available at the region (Medak) is a pressing need; hence, a Bhuvan Panchayat – Bhuvan Panchayat Mobile Application is developed and made available in the download section of the Portal.
-The assets can be spatially mapped by registered Supervisor (ASO, Divisional DySO, DySO) and Surveyor (PS, VO President, SHG, Partner, Others).
-The asset mapping can be done through the android based mobile application which allows users to automatically grab the location of asset through GPS and capture photographs in-situ.
-The user is given provision to map the assets as point features.
-The mobile application also allows user to save the mapped asset data on the device itself.
-Later, with the availability of internet connection, the saved assets can be uploaded to the Portal.
+Towards effective planning and development at the grassroots level, the awareness of the assets available in the region (Medak) is a pressing need; hence, a Bhuvan Panchayat – Bhuvan Panchayat Mobile Application is developed and made available in the download section of the Portal.
+The assets can be spatially mapped by a registered Supervisor (ASO, Divisional DySO, DySO) and Surveyor (PS, VO President, SHG, Partner, Others).
+The asset mapping can be done through the android based mobile application which allows users to automatically grab the location of the asset through GPS and capture photographs in-situ.
+The user is given a provision to map the assets as point features.
+The mobile application also allows users to save the mapped asset data on the device itself.
+Later, with the availability of an internet connection, the saved assets can be uploaded to the Portal.

 Planning: Constituency Development Programme (CDP):

 On the recommendations of Hon’ble MLAs/MLCs to the tune of Rs.3.00 crores, developmental works are being sanctioned in each Assembly Constituency in a year.

 Member of Parliament Local Area Development Scheme (MPLADS):

 On recommendations of the Hon’ble MPs (LS) as per their entitlement per year to the tune of Rs.5.00 crores, developmental works are being sanctioned in each parliamentary constituency.

 Special Development Fund (SDF):